Latest Bulletin – Spring BulletinAll Previous Bulletins

 Metro Rail

 MSYRG are in ongoing dialogue with MetroRail during the construction of Anzac station.
-Here is the latest report from the authority.
-Updated 27 March 2024.
+The internals of the station are now complete, and recent images are shown below.
+Here is our latest report, updated 16 September 2024.

 Latest Construction Update